dianedef/obsidian-TubeFlowz/README.md

-# TubeFowz - YouTube for Obsidian
+# ObsiTubeFlowz - YouTube for Obsidian
 (version FR en dessous)

 A powerful Obsidian plugin that transforms YouTube videos into rich Markdown notes with advanced AI features.